vk-cs/docs-public/docs/en/kubernetes/k8s/reference/pvs-and-pvcs/pvs-and-pvcs.md

 A [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) provides long-term data storage capabilities for Kubernetes clusters.
 Data stored on a PV is not lost when an individual container or entire pod fails.

 [Workloads](https://kubernetes.io/docs/concepts/workloads/) cannot use PV directly.
-A [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) (PVC) should be created, which allows you to request a persistent volume with the desired parameters and then use it in workloads.
+A [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) (PVC) should be created, which allows you to request a persistent volume with the required parameters and then use it in workloads.
 The most common parameters that can be specified in a PVC are:

 - Storage size (`spec.resources.requests.storage`).
 - Volume access mode (`spec.accessModes`).